 • Apalutamide is an androgen receptor (AR) inhibitor that is structurally distinct from the AR inhibitor darolutamide.1,2

-• Results from a matching-adjusted indirect comparison (MAIC) study that utilized data from the phase 3 SPARTAN (ERLEADA plus androgen deprivation therapy [ADT] vs placebo plus ADT) and ARAMIS (darolutamide plus ADT vs placebo plus ADT) studies conducted in patients with nonmetastatic castration-resistant prostate cancer (nmCRPC) have been reported.3
+• MAIC Studies: Results are described below for matching-adjusted indirect comparison (MAIC) studies that were conducted, utilizing data from the phase 3 SPARTAN (ERLEADA plus androgen deprivation therapy [ADT] vs placebo plus ADT) and ARAMIS (darolutamide plus ADT vs placebo plus ADT) studies3 as well as utilizing data from SPARTAN, ARAMIS, and the phase 3 PROSPER (enzalutamide plus ADT vs placebo plus ADT) study4 in patients with non-metastatic castration-resistant prostate cancer (nmCRPC).

-• In a real-world, descriptive analysis to retrospectively describe the central nervous system (CNS) outcomes among United States-based patients with nmCRPC, which included ERLEADA (n=253) and darolutamide (n=544) cohorts.
-Concomitant use of ADT was not required for inclusion.
-The mean duration of the on-treatment observation period was 12.4 months for ERLEADA group and 14.0 months for the darolutamide group.
-A lower proportion of patients in the ERLEADA group experienced time-to-new onset of any CNS-related conditions at both 12-months (ERLEADA: 25.7%, darolutamide: 31.4%) and 24-months (ERLEADA: 46.6%, darolutamide: 54.6%) post-index.
-The patients in the ERLEADA group had a longer median time-to-new onset of any CNS-related conditions (29.2 months) compared with the darolutamide group (21.3 months) and the rates of commonly observed new onset CNS-related conditions (fatigue, falls, dizziness, pain, and weakness) were lower in the ERLEADA group compared with the darolutamide group.6
+• In a descriptive analysis to describe the central nervous system (CNS) outcomes among United States-based patients with nmCRPC using ERLEADA vs darolutamide, a lower proportion of patients in the ERLEADA group experienced time-to-new onset of any CNS-related conditions at both 12-months (ERLEADA: 25.7%, darolutamide: 31.4%) and 24-months (ERLEADA: 46.6%, darolutamide: 54.6%) post-index.
+The patients in the ERLEADA group had a longer median time-to-new onset of any CNS-related conditions (29.2 months) compared with the darolutamide group (21.3 months) and the rates of commonly observed new onset CNS-related conditions were lower in the ERLEADA group compared with the darolutamide group.7

 • Several additional real-world studies have evaluated efficacy and safety outcomes in patients with prostate cancer treated with ERLEADA or darolutamide, including:

-• A retrospective, observational chart review of the DEAR-EXT study and its race subgroup analysis that included a comparison of ERLEADA and darolutamide treated patients with nmCRPC.7,8
+• A retrospective, observational chart review of the DEAR-EXT study and its race subgroup analysis that included a comparison of ERLEADA and darolutamide treated patients with nmCRPC.8,9

-• A retrospective cohort study that compared clinical use and outcomes of ERLEADA and darolutamide in patients with nmCRPC.9
+• A retrospective cohort study that compared clinical use and outcomes of ERLEADA and darolutamide in patients with nmCRPC.10

-• A prevalence study of potential drug-drug interactions that included a comparison of ERLEADA and darolutamide in patients with nmCRPC.10
+• A prevalence study of potential drug-drug interactions that included a comparison of ERLEADA and darolutamide in patients with nmCRPC.11

-• Studies reporting adverse events (AEs) in patients with prostate cancer treated with medications including ERLEADA and darolutamide have been reported.11,12
+• Studies reporting adverse events (AEs) in patients with prostate cancer treated with medications including ERLEADA and darolutamide.12,13

-• Results from a retrospective, real-world, descriptive analysis that evaluated healthcare resource utilization and medical costs among patients with mCSPC initiated on ERLEADA vs darolutamide has additionally been reported.13
+• A retrospective, descriptive analysis that evaluated healthcare resource utilization and medical costs among patients with mCSPC initiated on ERLEADA vs darolutamide.14

 CLINICAL DATA